Battle of Sedan (1940): Battle of Bulson

 The initial encounters took place as the Battle of Hannut was being fought in Belgium.
 The results were much the same.
 On the southern face of Bulson, Kirchner, commander of the 1st Panzer Division, suffered several tactical reverses and saw the 37 mm shells from his 3.7 cm PaK 36 anti-tank guns and Panzer IIIs bounce off the more heavily armoured French tanks.
-A number of the German tanks were knocked out in rapid succession.
+A number of German tanks were knocked out in rapid succession.
 The Germans had to hold the French at the ridge.
 Kirchner was forced to send in his tanks in dribs and drabs, tactics which Guderian hated, but which he himself decided there was no other recourse.
 It was once again the German tanks' radio equipment that enabled them to move around quickly and communicate with one another, to change the point of defence or attack quickly.
 The speed of the German tanks also enabled them to offset their inferiority in combat power to the French tanks.
-Often, the Panzer IIIs and IVs could speed into the rear of French formations, closing quickly and knocking out the French armour from the rear.
+Often, Panzer IIIs and IVs could speed into the rear of French formations, closing quickly and knocking out the French armour from the rear.
 The Germans noted the particular weakness between the chassis and turret of the French tanks, which were vulnerable to their fire.

 The French artillery concealed in wooded areas proved more potent than the tanks.
-Only a single German panzer unit had actually crossed the river Meuse: the 4th Company, 1st Battalion, 2d Panzer Regiment.
+Only a single German panzer unit had actually crossed the river Meuse: the 4th Company, 1st Battalion, 2nd Panzer Regiment.
 It advanced to Bulson and was wiped out by French artillery, pulling back with just one battleworthy tank.
 The company retreated under the cover of part of the ridge, and moved its single tank back and forth, simulating the presence of many German tanks.
 Diverted from their success at Gaulier, near Sedan, the 2nd Company was rushed to the spot and managed to delay the French armoured advance.
-The Großdeutschland Infantry Regiment's late arrival tilted the scales.
+Großdeutschland's late arrival tilted the scales.
 They managed to eliminate the anti-tank lines and entrenched French infantry.